mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 Once the last interrupt handler completes, the system invokes `do_softirq()`which handles any deferred work.
 ### Tasklets
  They offer an easier interface: they are just a type of SoftIRQ with an interface that allow to create them **dynamically**.
- Kernel ensures that NO more than one is running, so they ensure non-reetrancy. **One-shot** deferral scheme.
+ Kernel ensures that NO more than one is running, so they must be non-reetrant. **One-shot** deferral scheme.

 A tasklet is a pointer to a function and some additional data.
 It is represented by a list of  `tasklet_struct`.
 During reconciliation points, the kernel cheeks this list for any scheduled tasklets that are not currently running on another CPU, and switches them to a running state.